Gladys-Angela/carwebsite/README.md

 Prisma - A modern database toolkit (ORM) that makes it easy to interact with the database.
 SQLite - A simple, file-based database used for local development.
 JSON Web Tokens (JWT) - For creating secure authentication tokens for user sessions.
-## Where Login Details Are Saved
-This is an excellent and important question about security and data management.
-•	User Data Storage: All user information, including their username, email, and hashed password, is stored in your SQLite database.
-The database is a single file located at: server/prisma/dev.db
-•	How to View the Data: The easiest way to view and manage the data in your database is with Prisma Studio, a visual editor for your database.
-•	To use it:
-1. Open a terminal in your project.
-2. Navigate to the server directory: cd server
-3. Run the command: npx prisma studio
-4. This will open a new tab in your browser where you can see all your tables (models) and the data inside them, including your users

 ## Frontend Deployment
 Fly.io: https://carwebsite.fly.dev
 ## Backend Deployment (Render)
 For the backend, we will be using a service like Render.
 It is very user-friendly and has a good free tier for hosting Node.js servers and databases.

-Important Note on the Database: Our current SQLite database is a single file, which is not suitable for most production hosting environments.
-For deployment, we will switch to a more robust database like PostgreSQL.
-Render offers free, managed PostgreSQL databases that are easy to set up.